British Romanian Educational Exchange: Galaţi

 In Galaţi the teaching occurs at the city's university.
 A tutor at the university liaises with the students organising rooms and advertising the classes locally before the students arrive.
 The teachers are housed in student accommodation a short walk from the main University building.

 In Galaţi there is also a close link with the International student organisation AIESEC whose offices are next door to the accommodation provided to the teachers.
 AIESEC provides the teachers with access to other university students both Romanian and international.
 There is also a burgeoning relationship with the United States Peace Corps who are setting up an English language library.

 Craiova

 Similarly to Galati, a tutor at the university organises rooms in the main building of the University of Craiova and accommodation in one of the student hostels, as well as advertising in local highschools and various university buildings.

-In 2010, classes took place from the 12th of July to the 27th of August, Monday to Friday, from 10:00 to 13:00 with a week off in the middle.
+In 2010, classes took place from 12 July to 27 August, Monday to Friday, from 10:00 to 13:00 with a week off in the middle.